acmerobotics/road-runner/README.md

 1. Open up the `build.gradle` file in the module you'd like to install in (usually `TeamCode`).

 1. At the bottom of the file, add a `repositories` block with `jcenter()`.
-Next add a `dependencies` block with `compile 'com.acmerobotics.roadrunner:core:0.2.0'`.
+Next add a `dependencies` block with `implementation 'com.acmerobotics.roadrunner:core:0.2.0'`.
 After you're finished, your `build.gradle` should look like this:

     ```groovy
     // beginning of the file